Terminator 2: Judgment Day: Other media

 Terminator 2: Judgment Day was marketed with numerous tie-in products, including toys, puppets, trading cards, jigsaw puzzles, clothing, a perfume named "Hero", and a novelization by Randall Frakes that expands on the film's ending.
 (Note: Attributed to multiple references:) In 1991 Marvel Comics adapted the film into a comic book, which was followed by expansions of the Terminator 2 narrative, including Malibu Comics's "Cybernetic Dawn" and "Nuclear Twilight" (1995–1996), Dynamite Entertainment's "Infinity" and "Revolution" (2007), and the T2 novel series by S. M. Stirling in the early 2000s.

 Several video game adaptations of Terminator 2 were published, including a pinball machine and an arcade game in 1991.
 The arcade game was popular enough to be ported to home consoles as T2: The Arcade Game.
 (Note: Attributed to multiple references:) Multiple studios developed widely differing adaptations for home consoles, including Terminator 2 for Game Boy and Terminator 2 for the Nintendo Entertainment System (NES).
 A later adaptation was developed for the Sega Genesis and Super Nintendo Entertainment System, and a different game was published for home computers.
 Merchandise for Terminator 2: Judgment Day was estimated to have generated $400 million in sales by 1997.
-Another game, Terminator 2D: No Fate, is scheduled for release in September 2025.
+Another game, Terminator 2D: No Fate, was released in December 2025.

 In 1996, T2-3D: Battle Across Time, a live-action attraction, was opened at Universal Studios Florida, and later at locations in Hollywood and Japan.
 The twenty-minute attraction was co-written and directed by Cameron and cost $60 million to produce, including live-action stunts and a $24 million, 12-minute, 3D film starring Schwarzenegger, Hamilton, Patrick, and Furlong as their in-world characters, making it the most-expensive film per minute produced of its time.
 In it, Sarah and John attempt to stop Cyberdyne, which has developed Skynet.
 They are confronted by the T-1000 but saved by the T-800, which returns to 2029 with John to defeat Skynet and its latest creation, the T-1000000.